 Ready Capital Corporation (RC) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, April 9, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Ready Capital Corporation ("Ready Capital" or the "Company") (NYSE: RC ).
+BENSALEM, Pa., April 15, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Ready Capital Corporation ("Ready Capital" or the "Company") (NYSE: RC ).

-IF YOU SUFFERED A LOSS ON YOUR READY CAPITAL INVESTMENTS, CLICK HERE BEFORE MAY 5, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?